 1. Merit Award

 Teachers nominate students for the Academic Performance List whom they feel are demonstrating strong effort and are working to their full potential.
-The GPA is considered but is not the main criteria.
+The cumulative grade or GPA is considered but is not the main criteria.

 2. Honor Roll